huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Falling vs Growing in Love

-Microsoft’s Human Factors Lab studied 14 participants across two days of video meetings, with Day 1 comprised of four back-to-back 30-minute meetings and Day 2 comprised of four 30-minute meetings with 10-minute breaks in between.
-The researchers found that the breaks increased performance significantly (as measured by frontal alpha symmetry, a brain state connected to levels of engagement).

 Back in the Vietnam days, soldiers in Vietnam had access to almost any narcotic they wanted from local friendly Vietnamese.
 A great many got quite seriously addicted to opiates like morphine.
 But then they came home, and for the most part they just stopped using morphine on their own.
 Few became addicts.

 Of course scientists couldn’t figure out why, as morphine is powerfully addictive.
 There were many experiments on addiction using rats in cages, none of which explained how easily the soldiers gave up morphine.
 The result was always the sameget the rat addicted to morphine, and stayed addicted.
 Take away the morphine and the rat goes into withdrawal and flips out.